 How to Stop After Effects From Crashing

-Adobe After Effects is one of the most popular post-production applications for video editors, VFX artists, and motion graphics designers.
+Adobe After Effects is one of the most popular post-production applications for video editors, VFX artists, and motion graphics designers, but if After Effects keeps crashing or you find After Effects not responding, it can be incredibly frustrating.

 After Effects is a powerful tool for creatives to craft one-of-a-kind visual effects, but is also a graphics-intensive application that is notorious for crashing.

-Whether you are an After Effects beginner or professional, frequent application crashes can make it difficult to complete AE projects.
-These 7 After Effects tricks from professional video editors can help you troubleshoot problems with After Effects frequently crashing.
+Whether you are an After Effects beginner or a professional, frequent application crashes can make it difficult to complete AE projects.
+If you're wondering "Why does my After Effects keep crashing?" or searching for solutions to how to stop After Effects from crashing, these 7 tricks from professional video editors can help you troubleshoot and fix After Effects crashing issues.

 Tip #1: Check for Software Updates

-First on our list of After Effects tips: check for software updates.
+First on our list of After Effects tips for how to fix After Effects crashing: check for software updates.
 The reason for frequent After Effects crashes could be that the program is overdue for a software update.
 Check for both application updates and computer software updates.

 Updating After Effects to the most current version by uninstalling and reinstalling the program may completely solve problems with frequent crashes.
 Reinstalling After Effects will also automatically delete corrupted codecs that could be causing the application to crash.